Download the Explore Bay of Plenty APP

 Katikati village trails Tourism Bay of Plenty web

-Choose your distance and direction – whichever Katikati trail you opt for, you’ll get the chance to spot the art, birdlife and watersides this historic village is known for.
+Choose your distance and direction – whichever Katikati trail you opt for, you’ll get the chance to spot the art, birdlife and watersides this historic town is known for.

-With each option located just a short distance from the main street, it will be easy to grab something to eat or drink before or after your ride.
+With each option located just a short distance from the main street, it's easy to grab something to eat or drink before or after your ride.

 • 5-25m elevation, grade 1